 OPDL isn’t just a league.
 In fact, competition is a relatively small part of it.
 The league moves the focus from solely trying to win a trophy or avoid relegation, to developing players through a structured blend of high performance training and age appropriate play.
 In the OPDL, you’ll see mandatory heightened training with sport science and sport medicine components, complimenting regular weekly game play against other top players, from May to November.

 The OPDL is not for everyone.
 As the Elite Pathway for players in Ontario, it requires a high level of commitment.

-Like other high quality development programs, there are costs associated with the delivery of the program.
-Costs are only slightly higher than a regular competitive program given all the components:
+High quality development programs, are associate with higher costs with the delivery of the program.
+Costs are little higher than a regular competitive program given all the components because:

-The average PFC cost per player, from January to November, is between $4000 to $4300** for the year, plus travel expenses (approximately $400).
+The average PFC cost per player annually, from January to November, is between $4000 to $4600** for the year, plus travel expenses (approximately $400).

 ** Can vary by team/age and is subject to change